ryan95f/yamlator/README.md

 [![Test](https://github.com/Ryan95Z/Yamlator/actions/workflows/test.yaml/badge.svg)](https://github.com/Ryan95Z/Yamlator/actions/workflows/test.yaml)

-Yamlator is a CLI tool that allows a YAML file to be validated against a schema.
-When executed, the YAML data structure is compared against the rules to validate that the required keys are present and the data types are correct.
-Once the YAML file has been validated, a list of violations will be returned that can be used to amend the file.
+Yamlator is a CLI tool that allows a YAML file to be validated against a light weight schema that defines the expected structure.
+When executed, the YAML data structure is compared against the rules to validate that the required keys and data types are present.
+Once validated, a list of violations will be returned that can be used to amend the file.

 ## Installing the package